 - Sprinkle the flour and cook for 1 minute, stirring.
 Add broth, and stir until the flour dissolves.
 Stir in the canned diced tomatoes.
 Bring to a boil and then reduce to a simmer for 5-6 minutes, uncovered.
 Blend the soup using an immersion blender until smooth.
 Note: if you don’t have an immersion blender, you can use a regular blender and return to the pot after blending.
 Just be sure to do it in batches and carefully since the liquid will be hot.

-- Stir in the sugar to reduce the acidity of the tomatoes.
+- Stir in the sugar to reduce the acidity of the tomatoes (if it's still too acidic, add a little bit more of sugar).
 Season with salt and pepper to taste.
+If the soup is too thick, add more broth to taste.

-- Add the tortellini and simmer for 12-15 minutes or according to package instructions.
+- Add the tortellini and simmer for 8 to 10 minutes, or according to package instructions, with the lid half-covered.
 If you’re using frozen tortellini, you may have to cook it a bit longer.

-- Add heavy cream to taste and simmer for 3 minutes.
-Add spinach, and cook for another 1-2 minutes, stirring.
+- Stir in heavy cream to taste and simmer for 1-2 minutes.
+If needed, add more broth to taste.
+Then, add the spinach, and cook for another 1-2 minutes, stirring.
 Top with parmesan cheese when serving.
 Enjoy!

 - Special equipment: Immersion blender.